carternorton11/startup/README.md

 Save tours to a personal library<br>
 Track tours completed and summary statistics (distance, time, and areas skied)<br>
 Create bucket list of runs to complete in the future <br>

+## Zach Notes

+I was informed that we should both be keeping track of "things we learned" in the README.
+So this space is for the stuff I learn starting now.
+Notes from before are in my startup repository (deprecated).